alexdmitchell/family-tree/README.md

 For testing, I implemented 3 automated tests to test adding a new child to the tree, check that adding a duplicate person is rejected and to add a new child and list the parents for that child within the given timeframe.

+To run the automated tests from the command line, run mvn -Dtest=FamilyTreeApplicationTests test

 ##Interacting with the application

 The family tree can be manipulated by sending JSON, using an application such as Postman.
 The available endpoints